mzml/mzml.github.io/README.md

 > source </> for [mzml.io][1] built with [Jekyll][2]

-A personal website to:

-* create online presence
+* establish an online presence
-* showcase work and portfolio
+* show your work
-* share ideas
+* share what you can

 [1]: https://mzml.io
 [2]: https://jekyllrb.com/